 The non-chlorinated hydrocarbon units utilize a distillation system that continuously circulates the solvent.
-The solvent is evaporated and reclaimed to provide complete separation of contaminates.
-Contaminates are accumulated in an easy to clean container for proper disposal.
-Vapor degreasing can also be done in this single chamber system.
+The solvent is evaporated and reclaimed to provide complete separation of contaminants.
+Contaminants are accumulated in an easy-to-clean container for proper disposal.
+Vapor degreasing can also be done in this single-chamber system.

 1. Load part and close chamber door